IBM-Cloud/techxchange-labs/docs/agentic-1813/06-advanced-security-and-monitoring.md

 # Complete Solution Stack with Low-Code Composition

-You've built a custom deployable architecture for your application using the high-code approach.
-Now you'll learn the **low-code approach** by combining your custom DA with pre-built IBM Cloud services to create a complete, production-ready solution stack.
+You've built a custom deployable architecture using the high-code approach.
+Now you'll learn the **low-code approach** by combining your custom DA with pre-built IBM Cloud services DAs to create a complete solution stack through visual interfaces and reference connections - no code required.

-The **low-code approach** means creating a complete solution by combining existing deployable architectures (DAs) together and wiring their inputs and outputs through the UI.
-The platform engineer doesn't need to write a single line of code or HCL - everything is configured through visual interfaces and reference connections.

 > 💡 **Simple Goal:** Combine three deployable architectures into one complete solution:
 > - Your custom Code Engine DA (application workload)